franzbu/homematic-hcu-fastapi/README.md

 ### 1. Requirements
 * **Environment:** Virtually any Linux environment (runs perfectly in a lightweight Proxmox LXC container).
 * **Registration:** Run `register_hcu_bridge.py` to register the FastAPI bridge with your HCU.
 Once successful, the plugin will appear in your interface.
+During the process the Python script will ask for the activation key that can be generated in the web interface of the HCU (Developer mode).

 <p align="center">
   <img width="1015" alt="HCU Plugin Interface" src="https://github.com/user-attachments/assets/6569d2c0-cbe3-4851-b267-f45e4e9e1b83" />